cas65/Binary-Hexadecimal-Tutorial/README.md

 ---

 ## Purpose
-This tutorial explains the concepts of binary and hexadecimal number systems and how to convert between them.
-It is designed to provide a fundamental understanding of how data is represented and manipulated in computer systems.
+This tutorial walks you through the basics of binary and hexadecimal number systems and shows you how to convert between them.To help give you a clear picture of how computers use these number systems to store and process data."

 ---

 ## Target Audience
 - **Skill Level**: Beginners to intermediate
 - **Prerequisites**:
-  - Basic arithmetic knowledge
+  - Basic math skills
-  - Interest in learning how computers use number systems
+  - Curious about how computers use number systems
-  - No prior programming experience required
+  - No need for previous programming experience

 ---